Orange County Domestic Violence Attorney

-Retaining a domestic violence attorney in Newport Beach at the initial stages of the case will help increase the chances of stopping it from prosecution.
+Retaining a domestic violence attorney in Orange County at the initial stages of the case will help increase the chances of stopping it from prosecution.
 We can investigate the facts, question witnesses, and obtain evidence the police never collected.
 Early intervention also allows us to contact the prosecutor in an effort to convince them not to file charges.
-There are several subjects we can argue to get your case rejected, including but not limited to insufficient evidence, credibility concerns of your accuser, your good moral character in the community, or perhaps disclose newly discovered exculpatory evidence the police never obtained.
+There are several subjects we can argue to get your case rejected, including but not limited to insufficient evidence, credibility concerns of your accuser, your good moral character in the community, or perhaps disclosing newly discovered exculpatory evidence the police never obtained.

 It is very common for an officer to misinterpret the situation and arrest the wrong party.
 But don’t make the mistake of thinking that because you didn’t actually commit an act of domestic violence, the California justice system will recognize that.
 Do not leave your future and freedom up to chance.
-Contact Newport Beach criminal defense attorney John D. Rogers now to intervene in your case.
+Contact Orange County criminal defense attorney John D. Rogers now to intervene in your case.